 Personally – and this may be the pessimist/jaded headphone reviewer talking – I preferred the original T1 because the sound seemed a little less harsh.
 This may have had to do with the source music – MP3s, not FLAC files.

-If you’re in the Midtown neighborhood of Manhattan, and you happen to have some classical or rap music in lossless format, drop by the Audio46 brick-and-mortar headphones emporium and see what’s what for yourself.
+If you’re in the Midtown neighborhood of Manhattan, and you happen to have some classical or rap music in lossless format, drop by the Audio46 brick-and-mortar headphones emporium or check out their Beyerdynamic collections online and see what’s what for yourself.